wisemanl12/884project/code/utils/README.md

 (https://www.rsna.org/education/ai-resources-and-training/ai-image-challenge/RSNA-Pneumonia-Detection-Challenge-2018)

 **Proposed approach**
-Source (1) got their highest accuracy using a majority voting ensemble of the pretrained AlexNet, Densenet121, Inception_V3, ResNext, GoogleNet
+Source (1) got their highest accuracy using a majority voting ensemble of the pretrained AlexNet, Densenet121, Inception_V3, ResNext, and GoogleNet, with an accuracy on the test set of 96.4%

 **How to run our codes**